-Pursuant to certain provisions of the U.S. Internal Revenue Code of 1986, commonly known as FATCA ('FATCA'), a 'foreign financial institution' may be required to withhold on certain payments it makes ('foreign passthru payments') to persons that fail to meet certain certification, reporting or related requirements.
-The Issuer may be a foreign financial institution.
+Pursuant to certain provisions of the Code, commonly known as FATCA ('FATCA'), a 'foreign financial institution' may be required to withhold on certain payments it makes ('foreign passthru payments') to persons that fail to meet certain certification, reporting or related requirements.
+The Issuer may be a foreign financial institution for these purposes.